simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 Thesis Title: Usage of Machine Learning Techniques for Medical Image Analysis in Order to  Assist in the Diagnosis of COVID-19 Infection</br></br>
 [@simospsaraftis](https://github.com/simospsaraftis)</br></br>

+##Description

+This repository contains code developed for my diploma thesis: Usage of Machine Learning Techniques for Medical Image Analysis in Order to  Assist in the Diagnosis of COVID-19 Infection.
 Information about the installation can be found in [INSTALL](./INSTALL.md)

 ## References